All Episodes

 They don't want opposition opinion.

-They don't want to have to hassle with it, they don't want to be bothered by it, and they certainly don't want to have to debate it because they know that they will lose.
+And they certainly don't want to have to debate it because they know that they will lose.

 Now, listen to this.

-The right wing radio today looks at those airwaves as being their own private preserve.
+The right-wing radio today looks at those airwaves as being their own private preserve.

 And they're not going to give them up at all.